kyeong1/holbertonschool-low_level_programming/README.md

-This project is created in order to understand C programming basics in detail.
+This project is created in order to understand C programming at a basic level.